LearnOnDemandSystems/docs/lod/feature-focus/lab-profiles/settings.md

 - **Auto-Save incomplete Labs:** Enables the lab to automatically save in complete labs after a specified amount of time has passed.
 - **Save/Cancel Labs When Last Console Sync Exceeds:** Amount of time given between console syncs, before the lab will automatically cancel or save.
 - **Save/Cancel labs when last Activity Exceeds:** Amount of time given of inactivity before the lab will automatically cancel or save.
-- **Notify User by Email `X` `Minutes` Before Lab Instance Expires:** notifies the user via email at a specified time before the lab instance expires.
 - **Activity Required to Enable Auto-Save:** Amount of active time in the lab given before the lab will automatically save.
-- **Minimum Time Given to Saved Labs:** Minimum amount of time that students will have on the lab timer, when they resume a lab.
 - **Maximum Allowed Snapshots:** Maximum amount of [snapshots](/snapshots.md) that are allowed
-- **Allow Setting Expiration Time:** allows the lab expiration timer to be extended from the lab client.

-    - **Allow only instructors to extend lab expiration:** only instructors will be able to extend the lab expiration timer.

-    - **Allow users to extend lab expiration:** instructors and students will be able to extend the lab expiration timer.

 ### Instructions Source